MAMeasson/raman_selection_rule_calculator/README.md

 ## About the program

-This software has been written during the PhD of Grégory SETNIKAR.
-It answer the need of a more complexe tool for determination of selection rules (for Raman scattering) than the already available one on https://www.cryst.ehu.es/cryst/polarizationselrules.html.
-Additionally to phonon determination (Bilbao), this software allow the user to have any excitations.
-Moreover, this program is more user friendly and permit the computation depending on:
+This software was written during the PhD of Grégory SETNIKAR.
+It answers the need of a comprehensive tool for determination of the selection rules for Raman scattering with two available databases (Bilbao and Loudon and Hayes):

-- The symmetry of the crystal
+- The symmetry of the crystal (space group)
 - The orientation of the crystal
-- The pointing vector
+- The Pointing vector
-- Polarization of your excitation/collection path
+- Polarizations of the incident and scattered light

 The graphical interface is built as a web application using Node.js and classical web development tools (HTML5, CSS, JavaScript).
 Computations are done using Python 3 and all the results are plotted or saved in LaTeX.